Panipat: Kala Amb

-According to tradition, the site 8 km from Panipat and 42 km from Karnal, where Sadashiv Rao Bhau commanded his Maratha forces during the third battle of Panipat was marked by a black Mango Tree (Kala Amb) which has since disappeared.
+According to tradition, the site 8 km from Panipat and 42 km from Karnal, where Sadashivrao Bhau commanded his Maratha forces during the third battle of Panipat was marked by a black Mango Tree (Kala Amb) which has since disappeared.
 The dark colour of its foliage was probably the origin of the name.
 The site has a brick Pillar with an iron rod and the structure is surrounded by an iron fence.
 The site is being developed and beautified by a society presided over by the Governor of Haryana.

 Prachin Sidhh Shree Devi Mandir

 Shree Devi Mandir is one of the most appealing religious places in Panipat city.
 Standing along the Devi Mandir Road in the Tehsil Camp Locality and opposite to it is the Cygnus Maharaja Aggrasen Hospital.
 Here reside the idols of all the Hindu Gods and Goddesses.
 It used to have a large Sarovar (Water tank for religious practices), but it dried years ago due to a past drought that fell upon Panipat decades ago.
 It has now been converted into a lush green playground.
 If you are in Panipat do visit this temple, especially recommended during navratri festival fair.